vovkos/jancy/doc/build-guide/rst/prerequisites-libs.rst

 	If this functionality is not required, Pcap library is not necessary.

 	Pcap is part of Mac OS X SDK and is usually available out-of-the-box in many Linux distributions as well.
-On Windows systems sources, pre-compiled libraries and drivers could be downloaded from the offical WinPcap website: http://www.winpcap.org
+On Windows systems sources, pre-compiled libraries and drivers could be downloaded from the official WinPcap website: http://www.winpcap.org

 * QT 5.x

 	QT is a comprehensive cross-platform C++ framework.
-Jancy relies on QT to provide user interface of its GUI-based tests and samples:
+Jancy relies on QT to provide the user interface in its GUI-based tests and samples:

 	- ``test_qt`` is a simple Jancy editor capable of compiling and running user code;
-	- ``jnc_sample_03_dialog`` is a GUI sample demonstrating application of Jancy reactive programming concepts to QT widgets.
+	- ``jnc_sample_03_dialog`` is a GUI sample demonstrating the application of Jancy reactive programming concepts to QT widgets.

 	Any QT version 5.x should be fine.
 However, newer versions of QT may not be compatible with Visual Studio 2010.
-Here in Tibbo we use QT 5.3.2 to build official `IO Ninja <http://tibbo.com/ninja>`_.
+Here in Tibbo, we use QT 5.3.2 to build official `IO Ninja <http://tibbo.com/ninja>`_.

 	QT official download archive is available at: http://download.qt.io/archive/qt